Nervous Young Man

-Nervous Young Man is the eighth solo album by American musician Will Toledo released under the Car Seat Headrest alias.
+Nervous Young Man is the eighth solo studio album by American musician Will Toledo released under the Car Seat Headrest alias.
 It was self-released via Bandcamp on August 29, 2013, and served as Car Seat Headrest's final album as a solo project.

 A double album, clocking in at two hours and nine minutes, it is the band's longest release to date.
 Described on Bandcamp as featuring "tracks written from ages 17 to 21", the album was conceptualized as a "greatest hits" album, despite being composed almost entirely of newly written material.
-(Note: "Boxing Day", "Big Jacket", and "Crows" were previously released on Boxing Day/I Need Money Not Friends, The Loudness War by Nervous Young Man, and via Cate Wurtz's Lamezone respectively.)
+(Note: "Boxing Day", "Big Jacket", and "Crows" were previously released on Boxing Day/I Need Money Not Friends, The Loudness War by Nervous Young Men, and via Cate Wurtz's Lamezone respectively.)
 The title of the album and three of the songs come from Toledo's high school project, Nervous Young Men.

 Recording and release

 Toledo began recording Nervous Young Man following the release of Car Seat Headrest's seventh album, Monomania.
-While working on the album, Toledo shared several tracks on SoundCloud in the lead-up to Christmas 2012, before officially announcing the album on Tumblr, on July 15, 2013.
+While working on the album, Toledo shared several tracks on SoundCloud during the 2012 Christmas season, before officially announcing the album on Tumblr, on July 15, 2013.
 However, shortly before the album was scheduled to release, the hard drive for Toledo's laptop crashed, resulting in a partial loss of the album.
 In the following days, Toledo reached out to those who had downloaded the tracks he previously shared in order to finish uploading the album to Bandcamp.
 Due to the crash, the album was released on August 29.
 However, the album is presently listed on Bandcamp and streaming services as being released on August 23, to match Toledo's intended release date.

 According to Toledo, the writing process of Car Seat Headrest's tenth album, Teens of Denial, came as a response to fan and critical reaction to Nervous Young Man, along with his own experiences creating the album.
 In an interview with Loud And Quiet, Toledo stated:“I think people just had a hard time listening to it because it was so long, on a personal level, I kind of disliked it because a lot of the songs were more interested in songcraft than emotional engagement.
 I felt like I couldn’t engage with it as soon as the album was done.
 I struggle to make every song a deep reflection of myself and something I can connect to intimately.
 But that took a long time to come into shape, even though I know what I wanted to do.
 Usually knowing what you want to do does take longer to come into shape because you have to reject more material."

-In 2017, when uploaded to streaming services, the album was released with an edited version of the original album art, replacing Toledo with a new drawing, and changing the colors to be nearly grayscale.
+When Toledo re-uploaded the album to streaming services in 2017, the album cover was changed to an edited version of the original cover that replaced Toledo with a new drawing, and changed the colors to be nearly grayscale.
+Toledo explained his discomfort with the 2013 cover of him being shirtless as the reason for the change.